What is a healthy weight gain in pregnancy?

 Some women even lose a small amount of weight.
 If this happens to you, you do not need to be concerned as long as you start to gain weight steadily in the second and third trimesters of your pregnancy.

-Recommended weight gain in pregnancy
+Recommended pregnancy weight gain

-How much weight should you gain during pregnancy and what is “normal”?
-While most women gain between 11 to 16 kg, how much weight you should gain during pregnancy is influenced by your pre-pregnancy weight.
-If you were underweight before pregnancy, you may need to gain a little more, and if you were overweight, you should gain a little less.
+While most women gain between 11 to 16 kg, the recommended pregnancy weight gain depends on your pre-pregnancy weight: If you were underweight before pregnancy, you may need to gain a little more, and if you were overweight, you should gain a little less.

 Pregnancy weight gain isn’t one-size-fits-all.
 The recommended weight range a mom-to-be should aim for varies depending on her pre-pregnancy weight, Body Mass Index (BMI) and whether she’s expecting multiples.